 Such is today’s celebrity culture that when most people think of a plastic surgeon they imagine a doctor who nips, lifts and tucks the rich and famous to keep them looking young and beautiful.
 But while many plastic surgeons do go on to work in the field of aesthetic surgery, many more are at the sharp end of medical reconstruction – they are specialist consultants who are brought in to help restore, rebuild and remodel the human body after illness, accident or because of birth abnormalities.
 Essentially, they are the people who help life to go on as normally as possible for patients who have undergone severe physical trauma.

-So it makes sense that it is plastic surgeons who founded medical research charity, the Restoration of Appearance and Function Trust or RAFT for short.
+So it makes sense that it was plastic surgeons who founded our medical research charity, the Restoration of Appearance and Function Trust or RAFT for short.

 Inspiration to Innovation – how a hovercraft changed burns treatment globally

 The path which ultimately led to RAFT began when Mount Vernon Hospital in Northwood, England, became a plastic surgery and jaw injury centre in 1953.

 At this time, many burns patients died from sepsis (whole body inflammation) caused by infection.
 Standard hospital treatment was to leave the burn exposed to open air to dry the injury.
 However, when extensive burns covered most or all of the patients’ body, the part of the wound touching the bedding remained wet.